-The Ethiopian President's Initiative (PMI) has a regional focus with priority to the most populous and malaria-prone regions including Oromiya where three-quarters of the administrative Weredas (242 out of 261) and 3932 Kebebles out of 6107 are considered malarious.
+The Ethiopian President's Initiative (PMI) has a regional focus with priority given to the most populous regions including Oromiya where three-quarters of the administrative Weredas (242 out of 261) and 3932 Kebebles out of 6107 are considered malarious.
 Seventeen million people are at risk in Oromiya with annual clinical cases numbering between 1.5 and 2million.
 This accounts for 20 - 35% of outpatient visits, and 16% of hospital admissions in the region where 18-30% of annual deaths are caused by malaria.
-[4] While the focus is on Oromiya the President's initiative has a larger national goal.
-Twenty million LLINs (long-lasting insecticide-treated bed net) have been distributed to 10 million households - two per household - nationwide with support from GFATM (Global Fund to Fight AIDS, Tuberculosis and Malaria).
-Of these, 6.5 million were distributed in Oromyia.
+[4] While the focus is on Oromiya the initiative has a larger national goal.
+Twenty million long-lasting insecticide-treated bed nets - LLINs have been distributed to 10 million households (two per household) nationwide with support from Global Fund to Fight AIDS, Tuberculosis and Malaria - GFATM.
+Of these, 6.5 million were distributed in Oromiya.
 The proposed fiscal year 2008 PMI budget for Ethiopia is \$20 million".
 [4]

-National Goals and Targets of the President's Malaria Initiative [4].
+National Goals and Targets of the P(US) resident's Malaria Initiative Adapted to the Ethiopian Reality [4].

-To reduce malaria mortality in Ethiopia by 50% by the end of a three-year project period.
-This is be achieved through the following planned actions:
+The primary objective is to reduce malaria mortality in Ethiopia by 50% by the end of a three-year project period.
+This is to be achieved through the following planned actions:

-- 90% of households with a pregnant women and/or children under-five will own at least one insecticide treated net (ITN); - > 85% of children under-five will have slept under an ITN the previous night; - > 85% of pregnant women will have slept under an ITN the previous night; - 85% of dwellings in geographic areas targeted for indoor residual spreading (IRS) will have been sprayed; - 85% of pregnant women and children under five will have slept under an ITN the previous night or in a house that has been sprayed with IRS in the last 6 months; - 85% of government health facilities have ACTs available for treatment of uncomplicated malaria and

-85% of children under five with suspected malaria will have received treatment with an antimalarial drug in accordance with national malaria treatment policies within 24 hours of onset of their symptoms.
+- 90% of households with a pregnant women and/or children under-five will own at least one insecticide treated net (ITN); - 85% of children under-five will have slept under an ITN the previous night; - 85% of pregnant women will have slept under an ITN the previous night; - 85% of dwellings in geographic areas targeted for indoor residual spreading (IRS) will have been sprayed; - 85% of pregnant women and children under five will have slept under an ITN the previous night or in a house that has been sprayed with IRS in the last 6 months; - 85% of government health facilities have Artemisinine-based Combination Therapy -ACTs - available for treatment of uncomplicated malaria and - 85% of children under five with suspected malaria will have received treatment with an antimalarial drug in accordance with national malaria treatment policies within 24 hours of onset of their symptoms.